stakater/Hestia/README.md

 **How to use:**
 - Set `workloadSelector.matchLabels` to match the labels of your target Deployment, StatefulSet, DaemonSet, or DeploymentConfig.
+- **Important:** The label `runner.stakater.com/enable: "true"` **must be set on the target workload** (e.g., Deployment, StatefulSet, DaemonSet, or DeploymentConfig) for the operator to watch and trigger jobs for it.
 - **Note:** In Hestia Operator, `workloadSelector` is used for Deployments, StatefulSets, DaemonSets, and DeploymentConfigs.
 - The operator will watch for changes in any of these resource types (Deployments, StatefulSets, DaemonSets, and DeploymentConfigs) that match the selector and trigger the job accordingly.